What is a Shower Drain?

 What causes blockages in the first place?

-A slow drain is usually caused by a clog.
-In the case of a toilet or a kitchen sink, a large obstruction may be the problem—but shower drains mostly slow down when hair, lint, and residue from bath products build up over time.
+A clog usually causes a slow drain.
+In the case of a toilet or a kitchen sink, a significant obstruction may be the problem—but shower drains mostly slow down when hair, lint, and residue from bath products build up over time.

 What to do if a blocked shower drain is suspected